-- Planning objections or applications
+- Planning objections or applications including JR

-- Enforcement of boundary planning law
+- Enforcement of boundaries

 We offer services to homeowners, commercial property owners and landlords, whether they are applying for or opposing a wide range of planning matters.
 We work with other professionals in the field to liaise with local authority planning departments to gain the best result possible from these procedures, which can be very slow.

 The experienced solicitors at Parrott & Coales will help you navigate this broad and complicated area of law.
 If you are planning to embark on a large project such as an extension or a self-build home, we can provide an overview of your rights and how your project could affect any neighbours.
 If a new development has an impact on you or your property, then we can advise you of your rights and how to take appropriate action.
 This should help to avoid lengthy, stressful and expensive court cases.
 It is important to remember that the earlier you seek advice, the better your chances are of a favourable outcome.